Democracy in Bangladesh

-Democracy in Bangladesh was first introduced when the British ruled South Asia from 1700 to 1947, where Bangladesh was among the first British colonies in the subcontinent.
-It was then where the Westminster style of democracy was introduced that was prevalent in Britain at the time.
+Democracy in Bangladesh is historically connected to the Westminster style of democracy of United Kingdom while Bangladesh was part of British Colonial Empire from 1700 to 1947.
 Since Bangladesh achieved its independence on 26 March 1971 from Pakistan, Bangladesh introduced parliamentary democracy into its political system; however, a military coup in 1975 halted the process.
 It was restored in 1991 through a constitutional amendment.

 History

-Bangladesh achieved sovereignty from Pakistan on 16 December, 1971, a country established with a democratic framework.
+Bangladesh achieved sovereignty from Pakistan on 16 December 1971, a country established with a democratic framework.
 After the partition of India, Bangladesh (then East Bengal) became a province of Pakistan.
-Early Pakistani Muslim League dominated politics failed to bring liberal democracy in the country.
+Early Pakistani Muslim League dominated politics failed to bring democracy in the country.
 After the East Bengali legislative election, 1954, Awami Muslim League, formed a democratic government in East Pakistan.
 In 1958, the government in East Pakistan was dismissed by the central government.
 Later, the 1958 Pakistani coup d'état; the Six point movement of 1966; and the 1970 Pakistani general election resulted in the rise of Bengali nationalism and pro-democracy movements in East Pakistan, which drove the country to armed liberation struggle in 1971.
 As a result, Bangladesh was established with democratic institutions at its core.

 Bangladesh's first leaders came from the Awami League, a party which played a pivotal role in the campaign for a separate Bengali state.
 The Awami League party oversaw the implementation of a parliamentary system of democracy as stated in the Provisional Constitution of Order of 1972.
 Soon after, the 1972 constitution was passed by the Constituent Assembly on 4 November 1972.

 Post-independent Bangladesh saw three political parties in power till now: Awami League, Bangladesh Nationalist Party and Jatiya Party.
 After the liberation, The Awami League first formed the government under the leadership of the country’s Father of the Nation Bangabandhu Sheikh Mujibur Rahman.
 First general election in the country was organized on 7 March 1973 as per the newly drafted constitution, where Awami League won a huge mandate.
 After the initial years of democracy, Bangabandhu regime initially moved towards socialism by establishing a one-party socialist state in 1975, which saw the first collapse of democracy in Bangladesh.
 Government initially restricted civil liberties and most of the newspapers were banned.